flats/breakgen-Max/README.md

-## Synopsis

 A tempo multiplier breakpoint file generator for Max 7.
 Intended to be used with [modmetro~](http://github.com/flats/modmetro-Max).

 This is a Max external written against [version 6.1.4 of the MaxSDK](https://cycling74.com/sdk/MaxSDK-6.1.4/html/index.html).
 It should be compatible with most 32-bit (Max 5 and earlier) and 64-bit versions of Max, but I've only tested it extensively against Max 7.
 It creates breakpoint text files contained sequential tempo multipliers based on a variety of factors.
 These factors are intended to modulate a given tempo beat by beat when used with [modmetro~](http://github.com/flats/modmetro-Max).

-This external uses the wave.c library by Richard Dobson from the fantabulous _The Audio Programming Book_.
+This external uses the wave.c library by Richard Dobson from the fantabulous [_The Audio Programming Book_](https://mitpress.mit.edu/books/audio-programming-book).

 This patch has only been tested on OS X and may not work on other platforms (especially the parts related to file handling).